izgys/protein-stability-optimization/data/colabfold_output/README.md

 ## 📸 Additional Visualization

-An annotated 3D rendering of the predicted structure colored by pLDDT score is available in:
+Annotated 3D renderings of the predicted structures colored by pLDDT score are available in:

 results/figures/wt_structure_plddt_colored.png